microsoft/FluidFramework/.changeset/real-grapes-kick.md

 - seq
 - wasMovedOnInsert

-Additionally, the following interfaces are also deprecated, and will become internal:
+Additionally, the following types are also deprecated, and will become internal:
 - IMergeNodeCommon
 - IMoveInfo
 - IRemovalInfo
+- LocalReferenceCollection